nortd/lasersaur/manual/software.md

 ### Firmware

-Super-optimized Grbl-derivative.
+Lasersaur's firmware is a super-optimized Grbl-derivative.
+It is specifically adapted for the Lasersaur.
+It has great code simplicity compared to most other CNC frimware projects.
+Yet it is very performant with chip resources to spare.

 Software Setup
 --------------

-On the Lasersaur's [DriveBoard](driveboard.md) runs a certain software stack that needs to be installed once.
-You have the option to skip these steps by getting the Assembled DriveBoard from the [Lasersaur Store](http://store.lasersaur.com/).
+The software stack on the Lasersaur's [DriveBoard](driveboard.md) needs to be installed once.
+You have the option to bypass these steps by getting the *Assembled DriveBoard* from the [Lasersaur Store](http://store.lasersaur.com/).
 To install the software yourself do the following:

 - [Setup Linux on BeagleBone Black (BBB)](bbb_setup.md)
 - [Setup LasaurApp on BBB](lasaurapp_setup.md)